-If a scholarship or bursary has been granted by an employer to an employee, it will be tax exempt for the employee as long as the employee agrees to reimburse the employer for the scholarship or bursary if he fails to complete his studies for reasons other than death, ill-health or injury.
+If a scholarship or bursary has been granted by an employer to an employee, it will be tax exempt for the employee as long as there is no salary sacrifice involved and the employee agrees to reimburse the employer for the scholarship or bursary if he fails to complete his studies for reasons other than death, ill-health or injury.
 If the scholarship or bursary is granted to enable employees or relatives of an employee to study, this will also be exempt if the remuneration derived by the employee during the year of assessment is not in excess of R600 000.